-smith-legacy-2014-2-photo.jpg?fit=outside&w=478&h=640)

 Hubert Latimer “Tex” Smith (1921-2002)

-Hubert Latimer Smith, known as “Tex” was born January 21, 1921, at Amarillo, Texas to Hubert L. Smith and Margaret (Williams) Smith.
+Hubert Latimer Smith, known as “Tex,” was born January 21, 1921, at Amarillo, Texas, to Hubert L. Smith and Margaret (Williams) Smith.
 Tex was raised on the family’s ranch at Dillon, Montana.
 He worked as a ranch cowboy, riding the big circle, for several Montana ranches.

-His love of horses followed Tex his entire life.
+A love of horses followed Tex his entire life.
 He was always well mounted and loved to "match" race his favorite horse at rodeos and fairs.
 He trained horses and bought, sold, and traded thousands of horses.
 Tex was proud to be a cowboy and practiced the “cowboy way” throughout his life.

 Tex passed away July 8, 2002, and is buried at Dillon, Montana.